spacebeam/research/site/content/about.md

 Date: 2017-08-28 04:20
 Category: About

-Our primary user base is within the distributed high-performance computing community.
-However, our power users come from a wide variety of industries, studios and startups.
+Our primary user base is within the high-performance computing community.
+However, our power users come from a wide variety of industries.

 **Our Mission**: Driven by [nonsense.ws](https://nonsense.ws) we focus on multi-dimensional research, [shaos.ws](https://shaos.ws) provide a workspace environment full of distributed high-availability tools.